usnistgov/agreement-platform/SETUP.md

 You will have to build the database models and run a mongodb instance.
 Note that if you have an instance running already you just need the database models.
-In case you don't have one you need to get the absolute path to the data folder in benchmark-db.
+In case you don't have one you need to get the absolute path to the data folder in ref-production.
 This is required for storing the database file and mongod only takes absolutepaths.

-    $ source activate dft-crossfilter
+    $ source activate agree-plt
-    $ cd dft-crossfilter/benchmark-db
+    $ cd agreement-platform/ref-db
     $ pip install -r requirements.txt
     $ python setup.py install

-    $ mkdir data
-    $ conda install mongodb
-    $ pwd -> get absolute path to data folder
-    $ python dbhandle.py --run --dbpath absolute_path_to/dft-crossfilter/benchmark-db/data
+Go to [Mongodb](https://docs.mongodb.com/manual/installation/) and install it on your system.
+Then start it.
+In ubuntu you can do so by:

+    $ sudo service mongod start

 At this point you should have a mongodb instance running.

-## The api setup
+## The core rest api setup

 After starting the database, we now need to install the api dependencies.
 Then run it.

-    $ source activate dft-crossfilter
+    $ source activate agree-plt
-    $ cd dtf-crossfilter/benchmark-api
+    $ cd agreement-platform/ref-core
     $ pip install -r requirements.txt
-    $ python run.py --host 0.0.0.0 --port 7000
+    $ python run.py --host 0.0.0.0 --port 4100

-In a browser go to [API data entry](http://0.0.0.0:7000/bench/push/csv).
-This is the api frontend for uploading the dft data.
-Click on 'Choose File' and navigate to: dft-crossfilter/benchmark/data/francesca_data_full.csv.
-This will push this dft data set into the mongodb database 'benchmark-production'.

-## bokeh setup
+## frontend view

-At this point you are set for the data access part.
-For the visualizatio part you will have to build this modified bokeh snapshot.
-You will need to have gulp installed.
-When asked, select the full install with the option:
-1) build and install fresh BokehJS

-    $ source activate dft-crossfilter
+Now that you have the database instance up and running and the core REST service connected to the database and exposing its endpoints we can stand the frontend instance.
+To do so you will need to install jekyll.
+Goto [Jekyll Installation](https://jekyllrb.com/docs/installation/).
+When done installing:

-    $ cd dtf-crossfilter/bokeh/bokehjs/
+    $ cd agreement-platform/ref-view
-    $ conda install -c nodejs
-    $ sudo apt-get install npm node
-    $ sudo apt-get install nodejs-legacy
-    $ sudo gulp build
-    $ sudo npm install
+    $ sudo jekyll serve --watch --port 4000 --host 0.0.0.0
-    $ cd ..
-    $ sudo python setup.py install --build_js
-    $ cd ..
-If an error occurs we recommand you removing bokehjs/nodes_modules and bokehjs/build.
-Now that we have bokeh built with the crossfilter module we can now run our bokeh visualization server:

-    $ python bokeh/bokeh-server --script server.py

-Finally, in a browser go to: [Dft-Crossfilter Frontend](http://127.0.0.1:5006/bokeh/benchmark/).
+At this point you should have a bare instance running.
+Go to [Instance](http://0.0.0.0:4000/).
+This instance has no data and no reference mean.
+To add some datasets you will have to go to the sets and upload some data sets.
+Then include or exclude the datasets to be considered for the agreement mean reference and go back to the home page by clicking on Reference in the top banner.
+Then click on 'Build reference'.
+The fake image should then be replaced by a plot of the mean plot and some other information.